-At the year end, the Company's main financial assets comprised loan receivable from subsidiary company.
+At the year-end, the Company's main financial asset comprised loans receivable from a subsidiary company.
 At the year end the Company's main financial liabilities consisted of borrowings and trade and other payables.

 The Company constitutes a financing special purpose vehicle whose bonds are matched by equivalent amounts due from, and guaranteed by, Hart Capital Partners (UK) Limited (subsidiary company).